• van Riemsdijklaan 122, 1945 XR Beverwijk, The Netherlands

 • Basic Veterinary Chiropractic Training Programme

-The ultimate goal for each student will be their ability to diagnose and treat structural and functional problems of the spine in their patients.
-The emphasis of the training programme – in addition to practical training in small groups of a maximum of 3-5 students per animal and instructor – therefore lies on functional neurology.
+The objective for each student is to develop the skills to diagnose and treat structural and functional problems of the spine in their patients.
+Alongside practical training in small groups of no more than 3-5 students per instructor, the emphasis of the training is therefore on functional neurology.

-Each module starts on Thursday morning and ends on Saturday afternoon, taking place at intervals of 4-6 weeks.
-Between the modules, students should study the course material, practise the techniques, write a case report, carry out specified reading assignments and submit homework assignments.
+Each module starts on Thursday morning and lasts until Saturday afternoon, with intervals of 4-6 weeks between modules.
+During these intervals, students are required to study course material, practice techniques, write a case report, complete assigned reading tasks, and submit homework assignments.

-Given the importance of practical skills, the number of places on the programme is limited.
-This ensures that everyone receives sufficient guidance and supervision, particularly in the practical lessons.
+Given the importance of practical skills, the number of places in the training is limited to ensure that everyone receives adequate guidance, especially during practical lessons.

 Language

-The programme is taught in Dutch or English, depending on the nationality of the participants.
+The training is conducted in either Dutch or English, depending on the nationality of the participants.

 • Curriculum